 Alliant Governmentwide Acquisition Contract (GWAC)

 Alliant, GSA’s premier enterprise GWAC, provides flexible access to customized IT solutions from a large, diverse pool of industry partners.
-With a $50 Billion program ceiling and a five-year base period with one five-year option, Alliant allows for long-term planning of large-scale program requirements.
+Alliant allows for long-term planning of large-scale program requirements.

 This provides a common framework and terminology for defining and understanding the components of an IT solution.
 Alignment with the FEA and DoDEA enables Alliant to evolve over time as technologies change without requiring a technical refresh.
 It also conforms to Office of Management and Budget (OMB) policy mandates for reporting on IT investments.

-GWACs share the same low fee with GSA Schedules.
+GWACs have the same low fee as GSA Schedules.

 Alliant features fixed-price, cost-reimbursement, labor-hour, and time-and-materials task order types, providing greater flexibility in procuring different types of IT products and services, and meeting your mission requirements.